What is Smart Metering?

 Recognising that smart metering is becoming a necessity for all sizes of utilities, SWAN launched the second Community of Practice (CoP) focused on Smart Metering in early 2021.
-Members include utilities at the pilot, replacement, and implementation states of smart metering who provide leading industrial insights from global utility perspectives on engaging quarterly calls.
+Members include industry experts and utilities at the pilot, replacement, and implementation states of smart metering who provide leading insights on engaging quarterly calls.

-Raghu Bharadwaj, Head of ICT Strategy, Portfolio and Digital Metering (Yarra Valley Water) for Asia-Pacific
+Asia-Pacific: Raghu Bharadwaj, Head of ICT Strategy, Portfolio and Digital Metering (Yarra Valley Water)